Full course description

 Facilitator Andrew Galligan, MD, MS, FAAP

 In values-based patient-centered care, an individual’s specific values, health needs, and desired health outcomes are the driving force behind all health care decisions.
-Patients are partners with their healthcare team and through active collaboration and shared decision-making, patients, families, and healthcare providers design and manage a comprehensive care plan.
+Patients are partners with their healthcare team and through active collaboration and shared decision-making, patients, families, and clinicians design and manage a comprehensive care plan.
 This course will introduce participants to the key concepts of values-based patient-centered care, including what are values, why it matters, and how increasing their values-based patient-centered care competencies it can yield positive outcomes for themselves, their teams, and their patients.

 - Define what values are and why they are important.

-- Understand their own values.
+- Identify own values.

 - Define patient-centered communication.